Ted Grimsrud—September 22, 2014

 What I would love to see is an effort to go beyond Yoder to “peace theology after Yoder.”
 But this can only happen with clear awareness and affirmation of what precisely we have to learn from Yoder.
 Simply to assume that Yoder’s theology is no good because of his misconduct seems like being guided by ideology and not evidence.

 And such a direction might be disastrous for peace theology.
 Obviously, we must not read Yoder uncritically, and our criterion for truth is not that something is true because Yoder said it.
 It will be healthy if we are less inclined simply to cite Yoder as evidence for a statement’s truthfulness.
 We are talking about peace theology with Jesus at the center, not John Howard Yoder.
-But we learned that from Yoder himself.
+But we learn that from Yoder himself.

 Still, God has used Yoder in powerful and distinctive ways—and presumably God was aware of Yoder’s clay feet.
 It would be tragic if we allow Yoder’s own sins to gain the victory over God’s voice in his life—to the detriment of the church and its peaceable vocation.